m0wmt/SPI-LCD-TFT-Test/README.md

 ## Screen Thoughts
 Working on different views and methods for the dispalying of information.
-Version 1 is first stab, white background is not the best, v2 will look at dark background, v3 will investigate if freeRTOS tasks for the display are needed/good idea or not.
+Version 1 is first stab, white background is not the best (complete), v2 will look at dark background (complete), v3 will investigate if freeRTOS tasks for the display are needed/good idea or not.

 ![Version 1](./images/v1.jpg)